eliteredux/ELITE/README.md

 ## Disclaimer

-**Warning: This software is for educational purposes only.** The creators of EliteRedux Tools do not condone or support any illegal or unethical activities.
+**Warning: This tools is for educational purposes only.** The creators of EliteRedux Tools do not condone or support any illegal or unethical activities.
 Any misuse of these tools is not the responsibility of the creators.

 ## Features